 Philippa particularly enjoys networking and meeting new people.
 Passionate about growing our Winchester network, she regularly attends events and conferences and currently sits on the committee for Women in Property and the Little Britain Challenge Cup, a construction and property industry sailing regatta.

-Philippa is a senior architect.
+Philippa is an associate architect.
 Since being part of our team, she has predominantly run education projects, and has become increasingly involved in business development across our Southampton region.
 Her interests are broad and range from leading multi-disciplinary bid teams and strategic front end design to the technical delivery of projects and management of contractor relationships.
 Philippa is also a member of our Senior Leadership team in Winchester and helps to ensure the smooth running of the studio.

 Why did you choose a career in architecture?